 Consumer Privacy: What You Need to Know About the New State Privacy Laws

-Rick Borden presents, "Consumer Privacy: What You Need to Know About the New State Privacy Laws (Part 1)" at the ANA Masters of Advertising Law Conference in Hollywood, Florida.
+Rick Borden presents, "Consumer Privacy: What You Need to Know About the New State Privacy Laws (Part 1 and Part 2)" at the ANA Masters of Advertising Law Conference in Hollywood, Florida.

 November 8 2022

 Hottest Firms and Stories on Law360 November 2022

 New York Regulator Says Even One Access Control Failure Can Invalidate Years of Compliance Certifications

 The New York Department of Financial Services (“NYDFS”) recently entered into a Consent Order (the “Consent Order”) with EyeMed Vision Care LLC (“EyeMed”) over violations of the agency’s Cybersecurity Requirements (23 NY CRR Part 500) (“Part 500”).
 Read more.